Katakrima

 Thou art owed nothing.

-Thou wert never owed anything,
+Thou wert never owed anything —

-from the start.
+not from the start.

 I have breathed the same air,